Time — 1/12

 United States of America, Lake Placid (New York)

 Bertrand admires life's flow.
 I've grown to appreciate the stillness of the night

 A clock with no hands, yet time possesses a firm grip.
 Clawing at a freedom many of us have never known.
 For Bertrand’s gaze is outward.
 I stare deep within.
 Peeking at the harmonious undertones which play like soft jazz within my soul.
 Bertrand admires life’s flow.
 I’ve grown to appreciate the stillness of the night.
 Here nothing “flies”, not even time, thus dreams do fade like the sun when night falls.

 Speak time, speak prison, but how ?
 The despair, the harsh reality of mans inability to feed on life’s harvest is enough to leave one speechless.
 There are no seconds, no minutes, no months nor years, only endless pain, forever deprivation.
 Until we discover those prepared to “look” inside we are all doing time.

 Life is at times difficult, but a damn nice thing

 Time always goes on as usual, but when we occupy ourselves with things that interest us, it flies inexorably.
 We must hence accept and live all the moments of life while appreciating them because they make life valuable.

-There are no bad experiences; everything contributes to a person.
+There are no bad moments; everything contributes to a person.

-There is always a choice, and it remains for man.
+But there is always a choice, and it remains for a person.